Eyman’s Reputation More Bark than Bite!

 Eyman’s only remaining hope for success this year with signatures is Initiative 917 He claims he has about half the needed signatures with a month to go.
 But he is not doing it with volunteers.
 The truth is that since his first initiative, he has had to buy signatures by paying out of state signature gatherers to help him.

 Even what should have been a popular volunteer effort on performance audits last year was mostly from paid signature gathers.
-Eyman’s main source of funding for the last several years has been one individual, a retired businessman named Michael Dunsmire.
+Eyman’s main source of funding for the last several years has been one individual, a retired businessman named Michael Dunmire.
 Without this sugar daddy we would see even less of Eyman.